selmetwa/flask-reddit/README.md

 - [x] Render user's posts and comments on profile page
 - [x] Allow a user to delete his/her comment
 - [x] Allow a user to edit his/her comment
+- [x] allow user to sort posts by date, votes
 - [ ] threading of comments
 - [ ] Refactor routes